 It’s useful to ameliorate training styles, combining elements of the aforementioned types to fine-tune and polish instructor-led training, commonly taking place within a classroom environment, or use observation methods whilst ‘on-the-job’ to ensure everyone’s well-equipped to work in the role itself.

-This is precisely why it’s essential to keep your sales reps engaged in your sessions.
-If they’re bored by what you’re telling them, there’s a strong likelihood what you’re saying will go in one ear, and straight out of the other.
+This is why it’s essential to keep your sales reps engaged in your sessions.
+If they’re bored by what you’re telling them, there’s a strong likelihood that what you’re saying will go in one ear, and straight out of the other.